yuneg11/NXCL/docs/index.rst

 NXCL documentation
 ==================

-NXCL is eXeriment Core Library.
+NXCL is an eXeriment Core Library.

 Please refer to the `Furo documentation <https://pradyunsg.me/furo/#>`_ for more information.